 For reference, we have provided a Glossary of Terms.
 This will help you understand the Drupal terminology.

 There are certain things only an administrator of Campus Web Solutions can accomplish within your Drupal site.
-If any of the following need to be accomplished, please open a Service Link support ticket (under Software & Applications, sub-category, Campus Websites).
+If any of the following need to be accomplished, please open a Service Link Ticket - For Campus Web Solutions.
+Be sure to select the correct categories (Content Management system, Drupal/Acquia, Additional Configurations).

-- Cron Job - Once an RSS Feed is added, it will not automatically retrieve additional items after the first 20 unless manually updated by the user.
+- Cron Job - For use with content types to allow scheduling.
+Also needed once an RSS Feed is added, as it will not automatically retrieve additional items after the first 20 unless manually updated by the user.
 Instead, an admin will need to schedule a cron job for the site that an external feed has been placed.
 This will automatically retrieve articles.

 - Adding the UA code of Google Analytics to a site